Akmyrat03/Akmyrat03/README.md

 - 🏗️ Building robust APIs and backend services
 - 🧠 Deep diving into <strong>PostgreSQL</strong>, <strong>Redis</strong>, and <strong>ScyllaDB</strong>
 - 🐧 Crafting in Linux environments with Docker & Git
 - 💡 Focused on clean architecture, reliability, and infrastructure
+- 🚀 Experience developing microservices for a short-video social platform with features like inter-service communication, WebSockets, gRPC, and JWT authentication
+- 📊 Implemented distributed systems with RabbitMQ, Casbin, and centralized logging/monitoring using the ELK stack

 ---